 - Brochures, flyers, and promo items should be requested in advance via the employee intranet under "Marketing" in the "Quick Links" menu on the right

 External Requests/Contacts:

-- All external media requests and contacts should be forwarded to Joy Riddle. - Please forward anyone who wishes to help/support Meridian to Joy Riddle or Sara Desmartin.
+- All external media requests and contacts should be forwarded to Lauren Cohn. - Please forward anyone who wishes to help/support Meridian to Sara Desmartin.

 AFTERCARE